-Fig. 62. - Caracalla: Latopolis.
+Fig. 62.-Caracalla: Latopolis.

-FIG. 63.-Statue, face recut to likeness of Caracalla: in Ghizeh Museum.
+Fig. 63.-Statue, face recut to likeness of Caracalla: in Ghizeh Museum.
 (Photo. by J. G. M.)

 massacre which ensued was continued by the Roman soldiers on their return into the city, where they entered the houses and slew the inhabitants.
-Caracalla also abolished the games, put syssitia, down the ordered Alexandria to be divided into two parts by a wall; at the same time directing the legionaries who had hitherto been stationed outside the walls at Nikopolis, to take up their quarters inside the city.
-(207)
+Caracalla also abolished the games, put down the syssitia, ordered Alexandria to be divided into two parts by a wall; at the same time directing the legionaries who had hitherto been stationed outside the walls at Nikopolis, to take up their quarters inside the city.(207)

-6. It was probably shortly before the visit of Caracalla to Egypt that the Titianus procurator assassinated by the orders of Aurelius Theocritus, a freedman of the emperor's, who held a commanding position in Egyptian affairs.
+6. It was probably shortly before the visit of Cara-Egypt that calla to the procurator Titianus assassinated by the orders of Aurelius Theocritus, a freedman of the emperor's, who held a commanding position in Egyptian affairs.
 (208) This was not the first time that a freedman had been the virtual ruler of Egypt.
-Basileides, a freedman of Claudius, had exercised the chief influence in Alexandria up to the time of the accession of Vespasian; and, still earlier, Julius Severus had been actually made prefect by Tiberius.
+Basileides, a freedman of Claudius, had exercised the chief influence in Alexandria up to the time of the accession of Vespasian; and. still earlier, Julius Severus had been actually made prefect by Tiberius.